uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Inviting respected guests to represent all witnesses at an event or the conduct of business gives the event import and legitimacy and is in keeping with the traditions of many Aboriginal cultures.
 To this end, the Commission appointed Honorary Witnesses to be present at its major events.
 Her Excellency, the Right Honourable Michaëlle Jean, who served as governor general of Canada at the start of the Commission’s mandate, agreed to be the Commission’s first Honorary Witness.
-She began her role as a witness by hosting a<!--x-->
-special event called Witnessing the Future at Rideau Hall in Ottawa on October 15, 2009.
+She began her role as a witness by hosting a <!-- page 042 -->special event called Witnessing the Future at Rideau Hall in Ottawa on October 15, 2009.
 In the following years, the current governor general of Canada, His Excellency the Right Honourable David Johnston; two former prime ministers, the Right Honourable Joe Clark and the Right Honourable Paul Martin; two former national Aboriginal leaders, Chief Phil Fontaine of the Assembly of First Nations and former Ambassador Mary Simon, Past President of Inuit Tapiriit Kanatami; and a host of other distinguished individuals have all agreed to serve as Honorary Witnesses.

 The Commission also invited Canadians to make expressions of reconciliation at its National and Regional Events.